julie-scherer/ms-sql-server-to-snowflake-migration/README.md

 ## **Setting up your local environment**

 ### Step 1: Create a virtual environment to run Python scripts
-Follow the steps below from the **`CURO-Astro/`** directory on your local computer:
+Follow the steps below:
-1. navigate to project folder
+1. clone the repository and navigate to the root folder of the project
     ```bash
-    cd mssql-snowflake-migration
+    cd ms-sql-server-to-snowflake-migration
     ```
 2. create a virtual environment (skip if you've already walked through these steps and created a .venv folder)
     ```bash